jagrvargen/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 Script 16.
 What's Next - Displays lines containing the pattern 'root' and the three lines after them.

 Script 17.
 Hide This Word - Displays all the lines in the file /etc/passwd that do not contain the pattern 'bin'

+Script 18.
+Letter Only - Displays all lines of the file /etc/ssh/sshd_config that start with a letter.